YuzuRanger/UO_Score_Py/README.md

 The script will update you as it progresses and warn of any bubble forms which may need to be manually reviewed.
 Upon successful completion, check the *Output* folder for:
 - A csv of detected answers and scores based on the provided answer key.
 - A txt containing the logged alerts.
 - A series of png files of each sheet's answers.
-Detected filled answer bubbles will be labeled by a red box.
+Detected filled answer bubbles will be labeled by a colored box outline.
   - This allows you to check answers visually as well as verify that the correct region was identified in cases where automatic grid detection failed.